SENSAAS/sensaas-py/docs/index.rst

 (Optional) Additional packages for visualization with PyMOL::

-   (sensaas) > conda install -c schrodinger -c conda-forge pymol-bundle
+   (sensaas) > conda install -c schrodinger pymol

+If an error regarding PyQT occurs then:

+   (sensaas) > conda install -c anaconda pyqt

-Retrieve and unzip SENSAAS repository in your desired folder.
-The directory containing executables is called sensaas-main.
+Retrieve and unzip SENSAAS-PY repository in your desired folder.
+The directory containing executables is called sensaas-py-main.
 See below for running the program **sensaas.py** or **meta-sensaas.py**.

 Linux